nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Aspect: Wrapping 'NA' into Type X**
 * Current implementation : Making 'NA' into a new X type when Information for X is not available where X can be Email, Phone or Class Group Type.
-* Pros: Simple to Store and Understand, works as intended even if users decide to input 'NA' into these optional fields
+* Pros: Simple to Store and Understand, works as intended even if users decide to input 'NA' into these optional fields.
 * Cons: Not exactly logically correct as NA is not of Type X.